-During the warm spring months between late April and mid June, a profusion of 1,100 rose varieties bloom in multitude of colors and fragrances, making this one of the most romantic, tranquil and delightful parks to visit in the spring (and an ideal respite from the crowds and noise of Rome city life).
+During the warm spring months between late April and mid-June, a profusion of 1,100 rose varieties bloom in a multitude of colors and fragrances, making this one of the most romantic, tranquil, and delightful parks to visit in the spring (and an ideal respite from the crowds and noise of Rome city life).

-For a short period during mid March through first week of April (depending on weather), you can enjoy the blossoming of Sakura, the Japanese cherry trees that blossom along the lake in the EUR district of Rome.
-This cherry blossoms that dot the artificial lake is a tribute to to the Japanese tradition of Hanami, a festival that celebrates the arrival of Spring.
+For a short period from mid-March through the first week of April (depending on weather), you can enjoy the blossoming of Sakura, the Japanese cherry trees that blossom along the lake in the EUR district of Rome.
+These cherry blossoms that dot the artificial lake are a tribute to the Japanese tradition of Hanami, a festival that celebrates the arrival of Spring.

 4. BIRTHDAY OF ROME

-Fireworks and lumiere light shows that vary from year to year, as well as historic events and re-enactments held in Circus Maximus makes this a much anticipated event that reminds locals and visitors of Rome’s strong ties of its distant past whose ancient monuments are still a fabric of this vibrant city.
+Fireworks and light shows that vary from year to year, as well as historic events and re-enactments held in Circus Maximus, make this a much-anticipated event that reminds locals and visitors of Rome’s strong ties of its distant past whose ancient monuments are still a fabric of this vibrant city.